Measles Information

 Manage Your Risk

-Scientists are increasing their understanding of the difference between the health needs of men and women.
-The truth is, your biological make-up impacts your predisposition to certain health concerns.
+Scientists are increasing their understanding of the difference between the health needs of men and women.* The truth is, your assigned sex at birth impacts the likelihood that certain health concerns will affect you.
+Sex assigned at birth is the biological and anatomical status assigned when someone is born.
+It is based on their anatomy and other characteristics.

-Here are some of the most prevalent health concerns impacting women, and what you can do to manage your risk:
+Here are some of the most common health concerns impacting women and what you can do to manage your risk:

 1. Heart disease.